How Many Hours Is Alot for a Boat?

-On the other hand, if it has diesel engines with only 1000 hours, it can give an owner 6000 to 8000 hours of service before requiring a rebuild.
+On the other hand, if it has diesel engines with only 1000 hours, you have 6000 to 8000 hours of service before needing to rebuild.

 How many hours is good for a used boat?

 Are their perfect boats on the used boat market?
 Unfortunately, no, however, some are better than others are.
-However, if you know what to look for, your chance of finding the perfect boat for yourself is pretty likely.
+If you know what to look for, your chance of finding the perfect boat for yourself is pretty likely.